Ndaziramiyep/Umurava-online-learning-project/README.md

 # django-courses (Learning Management System)

-Introducing **Django Courses**: the all-in-one solution for educators who want to launch their Online Course Website quickly and effortlessly.

 - **Effortlessly manage your courses and lectures:** Organize your content seamlessly, categorize Courses, and manage lessons.
 - **Empower your students:** Provide a smooth learning experience with intuitive navigation, and secure user accounts.